JonasMendez/SORTER/README.md

 ### Stage1A.py

-The first script trims raw reads (trimgalore) and builds contigs (SPADES) for each sample, making folders for each sample and related files to be used downstream.
+The first script trims raw reads (trimgalore) and builds contigs (SPADES) for each sample, making folders for each sample to be used downstream.

 ### Stage1B.py